natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

      'getlogin',
      'quit']

-They can be called without the module name:
+They can be called without module name:

 .. code:: python